Nirvikalpa108/rubyfx/README.md

 ## Design Decisions

 We have implemented two exception cases that currently have tests checking the generated error messages if a currency or date requested is not found in the given file.

-## Progressive Enhancements

-We are working on a feature which will make it easy for users to amend the **File type**.
-Currently this script uses a JSON file, but we would like to accept CSV and raise an error if a non-JSON or CSV file is used.